kubernetes-hy/kubernetes-hy.github.io/pages/part4/part4.md

 With another custom resource we've already installed with Argo Rollouts called "AnalysisTemplate" we will be able to define a test that doesn't let the broken versions through.

 If you don't have Prometheus available go back to part 2 for a reminder.
+We'll have the analysis done as the version is updating.
+If the analysis fails it will automatically cancel the rollout.

 ```yaml
   ...